 Use the Accuracy Radius as an indication of geolocation accuracy for the latitude and longitude coordinates we return for an IP address.
 The actual location of the IP address is likely within the area defined by this radius and the latitude and longitude coordinates.

 MaxMind does not provide official support for the free GeoLite2 databases.
-If you have questions about the GeoLite2 databases or GeoIP2 APIs, please see stackoverflow’s GeoIP questions and answers.
+If you have questions about the GeoLite2 databases or GeoIP2 APIs, please see stackoverflow’s GeoIP questions and answers or our GeoLite FAQ.

 The GeoLite2 end-user license agreement, which incorporates components of the Creative Commons Attribution-ShareAlike 4.0 International License can be found here.
 The attribution requirement may be met by including the following in all advertising and documentation mentioning features of or use of this database:

 This product includes GeoLite2 data created by MaxMind, available from <a href="https://www.maxmind.com">https://www.maxmind.com</a>.